Content

 Hair loss can have a serious impact on your wellbeing, including your psychological health.
 It’s far from uncommon to experience a significant drop in confidence when you notice your entire hairline is starting to mature, or that your hair is beginning to thin.

 These mental effects are sometimes trivialized by people not suffering from hair loss.
 For them, it’s just “not a big deal.”
 But you know differently.
-Going bald isn’t easy, and conditions such as depression and anxiety can all too often go hand-in-hand with androgenetic alopecia.
+In reality, mental health conditions such as depression and anxiety often go hand-in-hand with androgenetic alopecia.

 The good news is that if you’re not interested in going bald, proven options are available to help you stop the process.

-A few decades ago, noticing the early signs of balding almost always meant that you would lose your hair, with your options limited to either accepting the hair loss or turning to wigs, hairpieces or other options to hide it from others.
+A few decades ago, a receding hairline almost always meant that you would lose almost all of your hair.
+Back then, the only options you had were accepting the hair loss or turning to wigs to hide your thinning hair from others.

 Today, male pattern baldness is no longer an untreatable condition.
 In fact, several medications, as well as surgical procedures, are available to either slow down the effects of hair loss, prevent it from getting worse or, in some cases, even help you regrow hair you’ve lost.

-Currently, the most effective way to deal with a maturing hairline, receding hairline or other signs of hair loss is to use medication such as finasteride and minoxidil.
+Currently, the most effective way to deal with a maturing hairline is to use an FDA-approved hair loss medication such as finasteride or minoxidil.

-Finasteride is an oral medication for treating male pattern baldness.
-It works by preventing your body from converting testosterone into DHT -- the androgen hormone that attaches to receptors in your scalp and miniaturizes your hair follicles.
+Also known by the brand name Propecia, finasteride is an oral medication that slows down male pattern baldness.
+It prevents your body from converting testosterone into DHT — the androgen hormone that damages your hair follicles.

 If you’re starting to lose hair, taking finasteride can help to prevent your hair loss from becoming worse.
 In some cases, it can even stimulate regrowth in areas of your scalp with noticeable hair loss.